 Dos & don'ts, where to eat and stay, and how to best navigate the region's many epic empty cove beaches (spoiler: it's a dinghy)

 For the past decade or so, it has pretty much been impossible for me to get excited about going anywhere that lacks a surfable coastline.
 After all, I am a surfer by definition and a surf photographer by trade.
-Of course the last month of quarantine has me longing to go anywhere, but still, the point is, with my passion and career intimately intertwined I’m always on the hunt for a surf.
+Of course, this past year has me longing to go anywhere, but still, the point is, with my passion and career intimately intertwined I’m always on the hunt for a surf.
 So, traveling across the globe to landlocked regions of the world—or even those with a coastline, but no surf—just isn’t my modus operandi.
-Then a trip to interior Morocco in 2018 where I didn’t see the ocean for 3 weeks opened up my eyes a bit.
+Then a trip to interior Morocco in 2018 where I didn’t see the ocean for three weeks opened up my eyes a bit.

-A more recent two week trip to the Mediterranean’s second largest island, Sardinia, I began to believe what people keep telling me—maybe surfing isn’t everything.
+After more recent two week trip—i.e. pre COVID—to the Mediterranean island of Sardinia, I began to believe what people keep telling me—maybe surfing isn’t everything.

-Read on a for a detailed trip report, dos & don'ts, and an essential packlist.
+Read on a for a detailed trip report, dos & don'ts, and an essential packlist for your own trip to Sardinia.
 Please be smart and heed all local and international COVID-related travel restrictions now and into the future.

 A First Timer’s Guide to Exploring Sardinia